paprzytula/wsb/bank_local/README.md

 ## About Project

-This project is about a virtual banking system using Laravel 5.8 with minimal options This includes modules like:
+This project is about a virtual banking system using Laravel 5.8 Project includes:
  - [Registration]()
  - [Login]()
  - [Home]()